Separations in Proof Complexity and TFNP: Resolution vs. Sherali--Adams

 Our idea is to apply \cref{lem:apx-ns} iteratively in stages to find a sequence of inputs $x_1,\ldots,x_n$ with a RHS value $1+J(x_i)\geq 2^{\Omega(i)}$.
 Hence \cref{lem:sa-lb} follows at stage $i=n$, since there are at most $\exp(n^{o(1)})$ many monomials, and so one of them must have a coefficient of exponential magnitude.

 We start by preprocessing the SA refutation~\cref{eq:sa-ref} for technical convenience.
 We may assume wlog that each term $t$ appearing in $J=\sum_t \alpha_t t$ satisfies the following. \begin{enumerate} \item $t$ is \emph{node-aligned}: if $t$ reads some variable associated with a node $u$, then it reads all the $O(\log n)$ variables associated with $u$.
 To ensure this, we may replace a term $t$ with an equivalent sum of two terms, $t=tx_i+t\bar{x}_i$, which reads one more variable.
 Adding more literals to terms like this will only increase the degree of the proof by an $O(\log n)$ factor. \item $t$ is \emph{curious}: if $t$ reads a node $u$ that lies on the last row of a subgrid, that is, $u\in\{in\}\times[n^2]$ for some $i\in[n]$, then $t$ also reads the successor $s_u$ of $u$ (if any) on the next row.
 Similarly as above, this can be ensured by at most doubling the degree of the proof. \item $t$ is \emph{non-witnessing}: it does not witness a solution to the search problem.
 Formally, $t$ witnesses a violation $a_i\neq 0$ if for all $x$, $t(x)=1\Rightarrow a_i(x)\neq 0$ (or contrapositively, $a_i(x)=0\Rightarrow t(x)=0$).
-To ensure this, if $t$ is witnessing, we can factor $t=p'_i a_i$ and move $t$ to the LHS of the proof. \end{enumerate}
+To ensure this, if $t$ is witnessing, we can factor\footnote{The existence of such a factorization is easy to see here since both $a_i$ and $t$ are conjunctions of literals.
+More generally, the existence of such a factorization is guaranteed for any multilinear polynomials $a_i$ and $t$ satisfying $a_i(x)=0\Rightarrow t(x)=0$ on the boolean hypercube, where we simplify expressions using the constraints $x_i^2-x_i=0$.
+One way to prove this is by using the fact that two multilinear polynomials are syntactically identical if and only if they agree on the boolean hypercube.} $t=p'_i a_i$ and move $t$ to the LHS of the proof. \end{enumerate}

 \paragraph{First stage.} Let $y_1$ be an input to $\sopl_n$ defined on nodes $[n]\times[n]$.
 We can embed $y_1$ inside an input to $\sod_{n^2}$ as follows.
 We write $(\nul^*\gets y_1)$ for the input to $\sod_{n^2}$ where we start with an assignment of $\nul$ to all nodes $[n^2]\times[n^2]$ (denoted $\nul^*$), and then overwrite the top-left~$(1,1)$-subgrid with the successor pointers in $y_1$ (aligning the distinguished nodes of $\sod_{n^2}$ and $\sopl_n$).
 In this reduction, we can forget the predecessor pointers, as they are not part of the input to $\sod$.
 Now every solution of $(\nul^*\gets y_1)$ for $\sod_{n^2}$ corresponds naturally to a solution of~$y_1$ for $\sopl_n$.
 (A minor detail is that the \emph{active sinks} in $y_1$ correspond to \emph{proper sinks} in $(\nul^*\gets y_1)$.)
 Using this reduction, we can view our SA refutation of $\sod_{n^2}$ also as a refutation of $\sopl_n$.